hrydgard/ppsspp-site/docs/multiplayer/quickstart.md

 Not all games that support Infrastructure gameplay have "revival" servers yet, but many do.
 PPSSPP is, from version 1.19.3, set up to autoconfigure everything.

 After enabling networking, all you need to do is to set a "User name" under Infrastructure in Networking settings in PPSSPP.
+Note: Unlike ad hoc, this is separate from the nickname of the emulated PSP.
 Then things will "just work", in supported games.

 ## Getting started with Ad Hoc on LAN